 It was a hugely proud moment for us at the Award Ceremony at the Barnstaple Hotel.
 To us this award is a recognition of the hard work by our small team who do so much to look after the house and gardens, provide delicious refreshments, look after our visitors and do their best to give everyone the best possible experience.
-We are so grateful to all our staff and room stewards for everything they do.
+We are so grateful to all our staff and room stewards.
 Theresa, our administrator, puts every ounce of her energy into looking after the coach parties and individual visitors to make sure everyone, even the least mobile, have an enjoyable time.

-Much to our surprise the autumn was very busy with the media.
+Much to our surprise the autumn was also very busy with the media.
 Marks and Spencer chose the Hartland Abbey Estate to shoot their online autumn catalogue.
 The rusty hues of autumn in the stunning scenery provided a great backdrop for their very stylish clothes.
 Even Rosie, our terrier, managed to get herself into some pictures!
-The production team all stayed at Hartland Quay; Blackpool Mill and Spekes valley were the locations.
+The production team stayed at Hartland Quay; Blackpool Mill and Spekes valley were the locations.

-were covered in grime, and it looked disgusting, in and out, with some very good special effects from the art department!
+Following this Blackpool Mill cottage was used again as a film location, this time for an online, short 45 minute film.
+The cottage had been painted in the summer and was looking particularly smart, that is until the film company, on purpose, ‘mucked it up’!
+Oh dear, we could have cried!
+Our beautiful cottage was surrounded by heaps of junk, the outside walls were covered in grime, and it looked disgusting, in and out, with some very good special effects from the art department!
 Having read the plot, ‘Between a Rock and a Hard Place’, produced by Alastair Gourlay of Park Drive Productions and starring Clive Russell of ‘Game of Thrones’ fame, promises to be a gripping production.
 They were a lovely production team and we wish them every success when the film comes out online.
 The cottage is almost back to normal..!

 BBC’s ‘Escape to the Country’ was filmed with us in the autumn.
 A couple were looking to buy a house locally and they were brought to see a local attraction.
 Hopefully the photography will be good.